Permanent Retainer Removal: Reasons, Procedure & Costs

 Removing a Retainer Due to Mouth Pain

 A retainer is designed to hold your teeth in place after orthodontic treatment.
-It should not cause the same sort of discomfort that the active stage of braces or aligners can when your teeth are moving.
+It should not cause the same sort of discomfort that the active stage of braces or clear aligners can when your teeth are moving.
 Your teeth can continue to shift slightly over time, however, which can cause some strain on the retainer and some mouth pain.